 These Salmon Cakes are made with fresh, flavorful ingredients and are easy to prepare.
 This restaurant-quality recipe will win over even the seafood skeptics in your family. | foxeslovelemons.com

-Because I made this recipe with fresh salmon, I started by roasting the fresh salmon until it was cooked through (you can also start with my simple salmon recipe or baked salmon with pesto for extra flavor).
+Because I made this recipe with fresh salmon, I started by roasting the fresh salmon until it was cooked through (you can also start with my oven baked salmon recipe or baked salmon with pesto for extra flavor).

 From there it was as simple as flaking the salmon and combining it with vegetables, seasonings, mayonnaise and breadcrumbs.